ISSN 1084-6654.

 WWII-surplus jeeps in the Philippines were converted to small, garishly decorated open buses called jeepneys.
 Here's a page with lots of Philippine Jeepneys.
 A similar vehicle is used in Puerto Rico.

 It's Willys and not Willy's, after owner John North Willys.
-The Jeep vehicle and brand has been a kind of curse -- a perennial survivor of the auto companies that manufactured it.
+Jeep, the vehicle and brand, has been a kind of curse -- a perennial survivor of the auto companies that manufactured it.
 American Motors (AMC) had the Jeep for a number of years after Willys folded, and introduced the highly successful Wagoneer series.
-Renault tried to make a go of American Motors, and when they sold AMC to the Chrysler Corporation, Jeep was the only product line that eventually survived (I think they kept up the Eagle line for a little bit).
+Renault tried to make a go of American Motors, and when they sold AMC to the Chrysler Corporation, Jeep was the only product line that eventually survived (I think they also kept up the Eagle line for a little bit).
 In 1999, Chrysler ``merged with'' (i.e., was diplomatically taken over by) Daimler-Benz, which unloaded it for a loss in 2007.
 Chrysler's Plymouth brand was an immediate casualty of the takeover, but Jeep keeps on truckin'.

 Allyn and Bacon had a front-page advertisement for the set on the 1948-49 school year's first issue of Classical Weekly (CW).
 The advertisement bore the caption ``Latin and World Peace.''
 Those were the days.
 The days of dodgy reasoning, among other things.
 It's not like that any more.
 From the ad, I infer that the third-year book was by Kelsey and Meinecke by then, and the fourth-year by Carlisle and Richardson.
 I have no idea how well coordinated the original ``well-tested Series'' was.